Capsize-Games/facehuggershield/README.md

 # Facehugger Shield

-Facehugger Shield automatically locks down operations for specific modules.
+Facehuggershield automatically locks down operations for specific modules.
 It was designed to non-destructively restrict access to the Huggingface library, but can be used with any library.